turingschool/backend-curriculum-site/module1/lessons/environment_setup.markdown

 Here are the basics we're going to go over:

 *   A text editor.
 Developers need to work with text in a different way than your average MS Word user.
 We'll want a text editor designed for software development.
 *   A system "Terminal" for interacting with our machine from the command line.
 Fortunately OS X already ships with one.
 *   OS X "Command Line Tools" -- these are some system dependencies needed for some of the tools we will use.
 *   HomeBrew -- This is a "package manager" for installing other developer-related programs.
 You can think of it as the "App Store for nerds."
 *   Git (An application for handling "version control" of our software projects)
-* The Ruby programming language -- version 2.2 in particular -- as well as a Ruby "Version Manager" to allow us to install other versions as needed
+*   The Ruby programming language -- version 2.4 in particular -- as well as a Ruby "Version Manager" to allow us to install other versions as needed

 ### Text Editor

-If you don't already have a favorite text editor, we recommend using [Visual Studio Code](https://code.visualstudio.com/ ).
+If you don't already have a favorite text editor, we recommend using [Atom](https://atom.io/).

-#### Setting Up Terminal Access for Visual Studio Code

-One of the things you'll do frequently is open an entire folder (like when working on a project) in your text editor.
-Let's get that setup:

-Visit this [link](https://code.visualstudio.com/docs/setup/osx) and follow the instructions within.

 ### Terminal